ioBroker/ioBroker.knx/README.md

 After installing this adapter, open the adapter configuration.

 ###Install the License
 The first step is to apply the license.
+If you have not installed a license, then 500 Datapoints are applied.

 * (1) shows your System ID, you need this to get a license
 * (2) click here to apply your license